MrMiniou/ICS4U_2021-2022/ICS3U/Days 03-05/Note 2 - Lists and Tuples.md

 ### Checking Items in a List

-To check whether a particular item is in a list, we can use `in`.
-We can also use `not in` to check whether it is not in the list.
+To check whether a particular item is in a list, we can use `in` and `not in`.

 ```python
 groceries = ["bread", "milk", "potato"]